The Aficionado Folk Music Club Mission Statement

 near the stage.
 There is seating at the bar and standing area between the

 bar and performers.
-There also is a balcony for shows with a large
+There also is a balcony for shows with a large attendance.

-couple of public transportation options (train and bus).
+public transportation options (train and bus).

 Kennett